ameer107/new-repo-docekrized/README.md

 6. After the containers have started successfully, open any browser and access the site at:

     ```
-    <site_name>:8085
+    renewal-app-new.local:8085
     ```

-    Here, we add the container's PORT next to the site name.
+    Here, we add the container's PORT next to the renewal-app-new.local.

 7. Congratulations!
 The site is now RUNNING.